-It must be noted however, that the council will not usually allow for the number to be removed from the address.
-This is because numbers are proven to be much more efficient than house names when used to find properties.
+We will not usually allow the number to be removed from the address - this is because numbers are much more efficient than house names when used to find properties.

-Where an existing property is already known by a name rather than a number, it is possible to apply for that name to be changed.
+Where an existing property is already known by a name rather than a number, you can apply for that name to be changed.

-Please note that the council will decline to allow the inclusion of a house name where we feel that your chosen name is the same as, or too similar to the name of another property within the same town/village/settlement as your property.
-This is to ensure that there is no confusion (ie post delivered to wrong property, etc) over house names in the area.
+We will not allow a house name where we feel that your chosen name is the same as, or too similar to the name of another property within the same town/village/settlement as your property.
+This is to ensure that there is no confusion (such as post delivered to wrong property) over house names.

-Upon successful registration of the new name, it is the responsibility of the applicant to ensure that the house name and number is displayed prominently at the address in question.
-You should also ensure that all parties with whom you have correspondence (utility companies, NHS, DVLA etc) are provided with the new address.
+Upon successful registration of the new name, it is your responsibility to make sure that the house name and number is displayed at the address in question.
+You should also ensure that everyone you correspond with (such as utility companies, NHS, DVLA etc) have with the new address.

 Register a new development

-We are the only organisation in the Selby area which can legally and officially register new property addresses within Selby district.
+We are the only organisation in the area which can legally and officially register new property addresses within the Selby district.

 It is vital that developers work with us to arrange for new street names and official numbering schemes to be registered as soon as possible after a scheme is approved.
 This will ensure that by the time that the properties become occupied, the addresses will be set up and ready for use.

-Failure to register with the council for an official address is known to cause a number of problems including missed mail/courier deliveries, failed credit checks, refusal of connections to utilities and incorrect routes using satellite navigation products.
-Extreme examples include failure of emergency services to find properties or severe delays in doing so.
+Failure to register with the council for an official address can cause problems including missed deliveries, failed credit checks, refusal of connections to utilities and incorrect routes using sat nav products.
+Extreme examples include emergency services not able to find properties or severe delays in doing so.